 Privacy Officer, Dementia Australia, PO Box 3021, Manuka ACT 2603

 The national Dementia Australia website is enabled for online transactions using a secure payment gateway.
 However, despite the security on the site, you should be aware that there are inherent risks in transferring information across the Internet and we cannot accept liability for any breaches.

 When a donation is made, your credit card number is used only to make a debit and is not retained by us.
 We record in our fundraising database the donor's name, address, email, telephone, amount donated, and if the funds are for a specified purpose.
 Our fundraising database is protected by secure user IDs and passwords, to help protect it from misuse, unauthorised access, modification or disclosure.

 When making a donation, you are given the option to opt out of receiving future mailing.
-You may remove your name from this database at any time through the ‘Unsubscribe’ link on the email, or through the website or in person.
+You may remove your name from this database at any time through the ‘Unsubscribe’ link on the email, or by phone on 1300 636 679, by email at [email protected] or in person..